fokamdk99/Empik_jenkins/README.md

 ## Stage 5
 Wrap your application in a Docker image, building it in Jenkins.
 Check that your container is running.

-To wrap you application in a Docker image, create the following Dockerfile:
+To wrap you application in a Docker image, create the following Dockerfile and place it in the same folder where Jenkinsfile is stored:
 ```
 FROM maven:3.8.1-openjdk-11-slim AS MAVEN_BUILD1